pedrolpena/iestelemetry/README.txt

 ------------------------------------
 **Modifying the code with Netbeans**
 ------------------------------------
+You may encounter an error when first opening the project.
+The IDE complains about not having swing application framework support and will ask if you want to download and install it.
+You must install this to be able to edit the program.
+This is different than the Swing Aplication Framework form editor which is discussed below.

 This program was originally written using the Swing Aplication Framework(SAF) under Netbeans 7.01 Netbeans has since removed support for the SAF and you will not be able to modify the forms